Raiyuuki/Raiyuuki.github.io/content/Indian/tika_masala.md

 ###### 2nd.
 Add some more oil, and add the onions to cook them down, once done you can add your garlic and ginger if you have fresh ones.

 ###### 3rd.
 Add the Tomato sauce and cook it down aswell, 2-3 minutes should do the trick. season this with!
-0.5 Tsp Tumeric, 1-2 Tsp Koriander powder, 1 Tsp Cumin Powder and 0.5 - 2 Tsp Chiili powder.
+0.5 Tsp Tumeric, 1-2 Tsp Coriander powder, 1 Tsp Cumin Powder and 0.5 - 2 Tsp Chiili powder.

 ###### 4th. now that the sauce cooked down and the spices unfolded, add the chicken, mix well and add around 600-900ml of water. let it cook for 10 minutes (add a Tbsp of Garam Masala)